cerberus-ab/jsobj-analyzer/README.md

-# jsobj-analyzer
+# JavaScript Object Analyzer
-JavaScript Object structure analyzer.
+Provides information about structure of a JavaScript object.